slackapi/bolt-js/docs/_future/deploy_your_app.md

 #### Add a Procfile {#procfile}

-To specify the start command of your app for Heroku, [a special file called **Procfile**](https://devcenter.heroku.com/articles/procfile) must be created.
+To specify the start command of your app for Heroku, [a special file called `Procfile`](https://devcenter.heroku.com/articles/procfile) must be created in your app's root directory.

-The contents of this file will vary depending if you are using Socket Mode or not, but in both cases it will be named `Procfile` and live in your app's root directory.
+The contents of this file will vary depending on if you have [Socket Mode](/bolt-js/concepts#socket-mode) enabled or not (which you can check for in your [Manifest](/bolt-js/future/app-manifests)) since apps using default web connections use HTTP requests when communicating with Slack.

 If you are using Socket Mode, your `Procfile` should contain the following:

 ```sh
 worker: node app.js
 ```

-A Slack app using default web connections will have the following `Procfile`:
+While apps using default web connections will have the following `Procfile`:

 ```sh
 web: node app.js